October 30, 2022

 docker run python:3.10 uname -m

-For developers accustomed to working with Linux, Lima can prove itself a powerful addition to their toolbox.
-Its main use case is running containerd on MacOS, but it can also act as a Docker Desktop replacement or even do generic Virtual Machine management.
-We’re going to focus on this last one today.
+For developers accustomed to Linux, Lima is a powerful addition to their toolbox.
+Its main use case is running containerd on MacOS, but it can also act as a Docker Desktop replacement or perform generic Virtual Machine management.
+We will focus on the latter.

-This approach has a more significant performance impact than Docker, but it can be a good combination of compatibility and ease of use for projects that don’t run well within containers.
+This approach has a more significant performance impact than Docker, but it offers a good balance of compatibility and ease of use for projects that do not run well within containers.

-Let’s use Ubuntu as our base OS here.
+We will use Ubuntu as our base OS.

-To better understand of all the customization options available on the file you’ve just edited, read the comments on this file.
+To better understand the customization options, read the comments in this file.

 # Open a shell in your new guest machine